Varroa: History and behavior

 Varroa mites feed off the fat body tissue of adult, pupal, and larval honey bees, and may carry viruses that are particularly damaging to the bees (e.g., deformed wings, and IAPV), and accordingly they have been implicated in colony collapse disorder.
-Research has indicated that alone, neither Varroa mites nor deformed wing virus are particularly deadly, yet together they can pose an incredible risk to colonies.
+Research has indicated that alone, neither Varroa mites nor deformed wing virus is particularly deadly, yet together they can pose a great risk to colonies.

-Varroa mites were first discovered in Java about 1904, but are now present in all honey bee populations except the Isle of Man and Isle of Colonsay.
-Because of the lack of varroa in Isle of Man, on February 16, 2015, the EU made a decision that allowed the Isle of Man to block the importation of all bee-related supplies.
+Varroa mites were first discovered in Java in about 1904, but are now present in all honey bee populations worldwide, with a few minor exceptions.
 They were discovered in the United States in 1987, in New Zealand in 2000, and in the United Kingdom in 1992.

+They are said to be absent in few isolated regions of the United Kingdom such as Isle of Man and Isle of Colonsay.
+Because of the lack of Varroa in Isle of Man, the EU made a decision (in Feb.
+2015) which allowed the Isle of Man to block the importation of all bee-related supplies.

-Australia was free of the mites until a routine inspection at the Port of Newcastle on 22 June 2022 detected an infestation.
+Australia was said to be free of Varroa until a routine inspection at the Port of Newcastle on 22 June 2022 detected an infestation.
 Eradication is unlikely because no other introduction elsewhere in the world has been eradicated.
 On 9 November 2023, ABC News reported that researchers have predicted the extinction of feral bees in Australia within three years because of the spreading Varroa mite infestation.